 What to Say to the Police

 Don’t admit fault when speaking to the police officer.
-Even if you think you’re partially to blame for the accident, you should not tell the officer that.
-Police officers usually don’t give their opinion on fault anyway when filing reports.
+Even if you think you’re partially to blame for the accident, you don’t need to mention that.
+Police officers usually don’t give their opinion on fault when filing reports.

 Obtaining a Copy of the Police Report

 If the car accident was another driver’s fault and you plan to file a claim, you’ll want to retrieve a copy of the police report.
 The report will serve as an important piece of evidence for your case.
 Be sure to look through the report for incorrect or incomplete information.
 If you find a mistake, you should contact the police department immediately.

 Once you obtain a copy of the police report, it’s in your best interest to speak to a car accident lawyer, like one from Burton Law Firm.
 Filing a car accident claim can be complex, and you want someone with knowledge and experience on your side.
 During your first consultation, provide the lawyer with any evidence you have so far, including the police report, photos of the accident scene, and medical bills.
 A lawyer will carefully review your case and advise you of the next steps.